Download checklist | View also: Doing Business in Canada: 10 things that may surprise you

 - Non-resident corporations without a permanent establishment in Canada must post recoverable security on registering with the Canada Revenue Agency (CRA).

-Employment laws in Canada are heavily regulated by both common law and provincial or territorial employment and labour statutory laws.
+Employment laws in Canada are heavily regulated by both common law and federal, provincial or territorial employment and labour statutory laws.

 - You must comply with the laws of each applicable jurisdiction if operating in more than one province or territory.